Hstamp/and-code-of-conduct/readme.md

-# Code of Conduct for ANDigital
+# Code of Conduct for AND Digital

 We value the participation of each member of the community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees of ANDigital events are expected to show respect and courtesy to other people throughout the event, whether they are officially part of ANDigital or not.
+Accordingly, all attendees of AND Digital events are expected to show respect and courtesy to other people throughout the event, whether they are officially part of AND Digital or not.

-To make clear what is expected, all delegates/attendees, speakers, exhibitors, organisers and volunteers at any ANDigital event are required to conform to the following Code of Conduct.
+To make clear what is expected, all delegates/attendees, speakers, exhibitors, organisers and volunteers at any AND Digital event are required to conform to the following Code of Conduct.
 Organisers will enforce this code throughout the event and you will be reminded of it at the start of the event.

 ## The Short Version

-- ANDigital is dedicated to providing a harassment-free user group experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+- AND Digital is dedicated to providing a harassment-free user group experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.

 - All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is *not appropriate* for any venue, including talks and socialising.